Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

-She has been practising her recently discovered skill of rolling ‘sausages’ and was thrilled when she realised that the mud could be rolled and moulded similar to a play dough.
+She has been practising her recently discovered the skill of rolling ‘sausages’ and was thrilled when she realised that the mud could be rolled and moulded similar to play-dough.
 This brown sausage was a tail, a log that the pigs took turns jumping over and a wall for them to balance upon.

-I dont know how toilet humour didn’t come into play, but all while she was playing, I was wondering what tricks i could use her sculpture in to have a bit of fun with Mr 11 who would find it hilarious.
+I don’t know how toilet humour didn’t come into play, but all while she was playing, I was wondering what tricks I could use her sculpture in to have a bit of fun with Mr 11 who would find it hilarious.

 Fun filled clean up

 Miss 2 wiped them clean with her fingers, dunking them under the bubbles, examining them and then dropping her back under again!

 The tray was filled and within no time, our muddy puddle was a sludgy, gooey, squelchy wallow!
-Miss 2 loved it!

 Our muddy pigs were a huge hit!
 Miss 2 was disappointed when her play was cut short for school pick up.
-I thin we are going to be revisiting this activity again and again.
+I think we are going to be revisiting this activity again and again.